Wade3/pxdocs/content/install-with-other/docker/stateful-applications/microsoftsqlserver/_index.md

 This page explains how to deploy Microsoft SQL Server with Portworx via Docker.

+### Create a high availability storage volume for SQL Server
-To create a highly available storage volume for MS-SQL, without having to provision storage in advance, run this command:
+To create a high availability storage volume for SQL Server, use 'docker run' with the '-v' option:

 ```text
 docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=P@ssw0rd' \